tarampampam/nod32-update-mirror/README-docker.md

 ```

 * Test webui on http://127.0.0.1.
-  Do not test on http://localhost, it contains nginx start pages.
+  - Do not test on http://localhost, it contains nginx start pages.
+  - Look into the <target directory>, it contains the website files
+    Maybe add there the files from `./webroot`